Nick Tahou Hots: Other locations

-In the mid-1950s, Nick Tahou's hot dog stand was located in a smaller building just to the west of its longtime location.
-From 1979 to 2007, there were two Nick Tahou Hots restaurants in Rochester: one in downtown Rochester and a satellite restaurant on Lyell Avenue (NY Route 31) in Gates.
+In the mid-1950s, Nick Tahou's hot dog stand was located in a smaller building just to the east, which is shown in the picture on this page, of its longtime location.
+From 1979 to 2007, there were two Nick Tahou Hots restaurants in Rochester: one in downtown Rochester in the former Buffalo, Rochester, and Pittsburgh Railway station on West Main Street, to the west of the I-490 overpass and a satellite restaurant on Lyell Avenue (NY Route 31) in Gates.
 In 2007, Steve Tahou and his sister Joanne Tahou-Demkou, the children of Ike Tahou (Nick's brother), assumed full ownership of the Lyell Avenue location and renamed it Steve T. Hots and Potatoes.
 Steve Tahou returned to using Rochester-based Zweigle's hot dogs and Italian sausages, which were used in the original garbage plates at Nick's.
-The original West Main Street location continue to use the trademarked "Nick Tahou" and "Garbage Plate" names, and continue to use the Nick Tahou Hot Dog branded dogs in their plates.
+The original West Main Street location continues to use the trademarked "Nick Tahou" and "Garbage Plate" names, and continues to use the Nick Tahou Hot Dog branded dogs in their plates.
 While previously open all night, the downtown restaurant began closing at 8 p.m. in 1998 in voluntary compliance with the city's effort to reduce troublesome night spots.
-Steve T.'s remains open 24 hours a day.
+Steve T. Hots and Potatoes is open until 1:00am Sunday - Thursday and until 3:30am on Fridays and Saturdays.

-There was also a short-lived Nick Tahou's operation in Oswego, New York that opened in September 1995 adjacent to the SUNY Oswego campus.
+There was also a short-lived Nick Tahou's operation in Oswego, New York, that opened in September 1995 adjacent to the SUNY Oswego campus.

 On August 3, 2010, a second location opened at 3070 West Henrietta Road (NYS Route 15), in the town of Henrietta, New York.
 It closed in early 2014.